Who Are the Wisdom Keepers

 In other words, in all cultures we can find gifts and we can find devastation.
 The distinguishing factor of note here is that these traditions preserved wisdom of use to humanity despite the extreme efforts of conquering powers to suppress and destroy such knowledge.

 Likewise, acknowledgement of indigenous wisdom is not meant to imply that people with no connection to it aren’t capable of coming up with knowledge on their own.

-Rather, the point is that these cultures have preserved generations upon generations of wisdom.
+Rather, the point is that these cultures have preserved wisdom through many generations, some of which has been desperately saved as gifts for humanity who may not have had access to it.
 Without access to such wisdom, we waste valuable energy “reinventing the wheel,” making the same mistakes over and over again, and missing opportunities for creating more enlightened societies.

 If This is Important, Why Isn’t it Taught in School?

 Societal indoctrination is so strong that most people find it hard to believe that they can’t find all the knowledge they could ever need in school, on the news, from their doctor, and in their social media feed.
 Because they weren’t told about it in school, it doesn’t occur to them that throughout Earth’s history, wisdom keepers have had to hide their knowledge in order to survive and that much of how this occurred has been written out of mainstream history.